cynner-g/alliabce-credit-frontend/front-end/To Do.md

 Ref ID. *we should have AC ID, not the _id (the alliance id report) - ****Done?****
 Filter doesn’t work?
 (Select status) **Done**
-Changing component for the “Date picker” **Done** Ordering is not working + we are not supposed to be able to order a report from an ADMIN (only from user or user manager) and from “simulate user” **TO validate the logic business
+Changing component for the “Date picker” **Done** Ordering is not working we are not supposed to be able to order a report from an ADMIN (only from user or user manager) and from “simulate user” *TO validate the logic business - **Fixed - Enabled now for development**

 Can’t download anything **
 Naming of the status are WRONG ** need action status become : Warning?? **Done?**